What is melanoma skin cancer and what does melanoma look like?

 Melanoma skin cancer images supplied by DermNet NZ.

 Another effective tool is what’s known as the “Strike Factor” or “Ugly Duckling Sign”.
 Each person has common characteristics to their moles, and when looking at the skin as a whole, these moles appear to be all very similar.

 However, if there are any marks on the skin which are not normal for you, and appear different (like an ugly duckling), you should get these looked at.

-If you want to read more about what signs on your skin to look for, read this extensive guide on the ABCDE and warning signs of skin cancer.
+If you want to know more about what signs on your skin to look for, take a look at these pictures of melanoma with explanations of the ABCDE of melanoma.